JesusRivera98/fundaments-spring-boot-platzi/README.md

 On the other hand, it is not strictly necessary that you comply with placing a specific notation, but it is good practice.

+@Transactional: Rollback the transactions that we are carrying out at the database level

 ### Logs
 |Error|Info|Debug|Others|
 |-----|----|-----|------|